highfellow/node-l10n-file/README.md

 A filesystem adapter for node-l10n; this allows you to load localisation resources from the filesystem under nodejs.

-See the example folder for an example of how to use this with node-l10n.
+See 'example' directory for an example of how to use this with node-l10n.

 Results from the example code: